pschaeflein/BlogArticles/Funko/article1.md

 ![picture of the provisioned site](SampleDeptSite.png)

 When a user pushes the button, the Site Design runs and creates the site with the desired structure.
-Although the feature hadn't even made preview status, with the help of [Sean Squires](https://twitter.com/iamseansquires) and [Vesa Juvonen](https://twitter.com/vesajuvonen), it was working before too long.
+Although Site DEsigns weren't yet released (even in preview), with the help of [Sean Squires](https://twitter.com/iamseansquires) and [Vesa Juvonen](https://twitter.com/vesajuvonen), it was all working before too long.

 ## Why Site Designs and Scripts?

 Site Designs have several advantages over previous site provisioning techniques, including:

 * They run server side, so they're faster than calling a client API's for each step of site creation
-* They're repeatable; run them again and again.
+* They're repeatable, so you can run them again and again.
 When a site design is updated, just rerun it to bring the site up to the latest and greatest
 * They're governed by permissions; IT can control who can create sites from each design
-* A Site Design is made of Site _Scripts_; this allows reusing parts of a site structure among multiple site designs.
+* A Site Design is made of _Site_ _Scripts_; this allows reusing parts of a site structure among multiple site designs.
 For example, if several types of sites need a certain list and views, that can be put in a separate site script and reused across all the designs

-Site scripts are JSON files that contain use _actions_, which can set up almost anything you'd want in a new site:
+Site scripts are JSON files that contain _actions_, which can set up almost anything you'd want in a new site:

 #### Site Settings
 * addPrincipalToSPGroup